Retaining Wall Cost Guide: Average UK Prices 2026

 What is the cheapest option for a retaining wall?

-Timber is often chosen for smaller garden landscaping projects where a lower-cost option is needed.
+Timber is often a popular choice for smaller projects where keeping costs down is a priority.

 Can I build a retaining wall myself as a DIY project?

-This helps ensure the wall is safe, properly drained and strong enough to hold back the soil behind it.
+This helps make sure the wall is safe, has sufficient drainage and is strong enough to hold back the soil behind it.